lyteword/chspurgeon-tod/volume-3/psalm-73.md

 **Verse 2** 2-25.

-1\.The psalmist's confession concerning the flesh.
+1\.
+The psalmist's confession concerning the flesh.

-2\.The faithful expressions of the spirit.
+2\.
+The faithful expressions of the spirit.

-3\.The conclusion of the whole matter.
+3\.
+The conclusion of the whole matter.
 See "Spurgeon's Sermons, "No. 467.

 **Verse 25.** God the best portion of the Christian. *Jonathan Edwards' Works, Vol. 2, pp. 104-7.*